-This Consumer Confidence Report (CCR) reflects changes in drinking water regulatory requirements instituted during 2016.
+This Consumer Confidence Report reflects changes in drinking water regulatory requirements instituted during 2016.
 All water systems are required to comply with the state Total Coliform Rule.
 Effective April 1, 2016, all water systems are also required to comply with the federal Revised Total Coliform Rule.
+The state Revised Total Coliform Rule became effective July 1, 2021.

-The new federal rule protects public health by ensuring the integrity of the drinking water distribution system by monitoring for the presence of microbials (i.e., total coliform and E. coli bacteria).
+The federal and state rules protect public health by ensuring the integrity of the drinking water distribution system by monitoring for the presence of microbials (i.e., total coliform and E. coli bacteria).
 U.S. EPA anticipates greater public health protection as the new rule requires water systems that are vulnerable to microbial contamination to identify and resolve potential issues.
 Water systems that exceed a specified frequency of total coliform occurrences are required to conduct an assessment to determine if any sanitary defects exist.
 If found, these must be corrected by the water system.